ramensoftware/windows-11-file-explorer-styling-guide/Themes/Translucent Explorer11/README.md

-# Tabless theme for Windows 11 File Explorer Styler
+# Translucent Explorer 11 theme for Windows 11 File Explorer Styler

 A theme that modifies the WinUI elements of Windows 11 File Explorer to a transparent/translucent background.